JosuaKugler/uni/master_thesis/questions.md

 ## Why does the definition of weak filling make sense?
 What does it mean for a symplectic form to be restricted to a contact structure?
 A symplectic form on a mfd associates a skew-symmetric bilinear form to every point of the manifold.
 The contact structure on the boundary manifold associates a plane to every point.
 Therefore, at each point we have to consider the restriction of the form to the 2-d subvectorspace of the 4-d tangent space.

+## Why is the Bourgeois construction tight?

+This is difficult, it involves holomorphic curves etc. and I'm not sure if I'll be able to cover all that in my thesis.

+### What is an abstract open book?
+It consists of a manifold and a map.
+The mapping torus glued together at the boundary with a suitable other manifold gives the manifold we want to decompose.
+Using the first manifold as binding, there is a natural open book fibration using the mapping torus properties.
+However, I don't fully understand all the details and, in particular, as of now I don't see why this is so useful tbh.

+### Why does universal tightness follow from tightness?
+"The fact that 5-dimensional Bourgeois contact structures are universally tight is a simple consequence of the fact that they are tight and that finite covers of either factor of the product again yield Bourgeois contact structures."
+- Every finite cover of a torus is again a torus
+- How do finite covers of abstract open books look like?
+- the following should be true: covering of products is product of coverings -> at least smoothly, it definitely is a product with a torus.
+Why, however, is the contact structure also given by the respective Bourgeois construction?
+Even when that is clear, why does universal tightness follow from tightness of all finite coverings?

+### Are branched coverings important?